JKBowden-Mars/P0-AI-L-Project/README.md

-1. Why This Project Exists (The Real Reason)
+1. Why This Project Exists

 Most companies do not struggle with AI capability.